ehmpathy/sql-dao-generator/readme.md

 Specifically:
 - unique + updatable properties need to be specified or not depending on the domain-object variant
-  - `domain-value-objects` may not explicitly specify unique or updatable properties, since these are defined implicitly by the definition of a value object
+  - `domain-literals` may not explicitly specify unique or updatable properties, since these are defined implicitly by the definition of a literal
     - i.e., nothing is updatable
     - i.e., unique on all natural properties
   - `domain-entities` must specify at least one key on which they are unique and must explicitly specify the list of updatable properties (even if the list is empty)